jan-bogaerts/mark/README.md

-# MarkdownCode
+# Mark

-MarkdownCode is an ideation and corpus building/manipulation tool driven by machine learning.
+Mark is an ideation and corpus building/manipulation tool driven by machine learning.
 It allows users to enter text in markdown of any length, which can be transformed (and reverted) into something else.
 This is done using transformers that are completely customizable.

 Some use cases:
 - convert specs to code and keep the specs in sync with the code.